 Celeriac Root with Honey Mustard Dressing

-- 1 tablespoon Olive oil Extra virgin is best
+- 1 tablespoon (1 tablespoon) Olive oil, Extra virgin is best

-- 2 teaspoons Honey I always use Manuka honey from New Zealand.
+- 2 teaspoons (2 teaspoons) Honey, I always use Manuka honey from New Zealand.

 - Gather the ingredients.
 I left the garlic out in the picture but don't forget it!